kumaresank/lambda-dribble-grabber/README.md

 For gathering information from web use `jsdom` package.
 Also for promises the `bluebird` package us used.
 Targetted node version: 4.3.2

+For more example see test folder where you can find example URLs and expected results.

 Steps:
  - fork this repository
  - implement `grabber.js`